UK Infected Blood Inquiry

 For the full Penrose Inquiry Recommendations, visit www.gov.scot/publications/penrose-inquiry-recommendation.

-Any patients in Scotland who had a blood transfusion before September 1991 should consider taking a Hepatitis C test if they have not already been tested.
-You can speak to your GP practice about getting tested, or you can book a test with us if you live in Glasgow or Lanarkshire.
+Any patients in Scotland who had a blood transfusion before September 1996 should consider taking a Hepatitis C test if they have not already been tested.
+You can speak to your GP practice or your local BBV service about getting tested, or you can book a test with us if you live in Glasgow or Lanarkshire.

 The number of blood transfusion recipients in Scotland who may have Hepatitis C and are unaware of it is extremely low.